Public-Health-Scotland/duckdb_guide/README.md

 # duckdb_guide
 DuckDB is an in-process SQL OLAP database management system.
-Simple, feature-rich, fast & open source
+Simple, feature-rich, fast & open source.
+If you only want to code in R you have to check R_samples folder.

-## Installation for Windows
+## Windows installation
+- You will have a powerfull tool in your CMD.
+No need to run R or Python.
-- Open a cmd (windows) and run the following command: `winget install DuckDB.DuckDB`
+- Open a cmd or Powershell (windows) and run the following command: `winget install DuckDB.DuckDB`
+- Then, you can start using duckdb, you need to run in a cmd the command: duckdb
-- You can use the following command to check your installed extension: `SELECT extension_name, installed, description FROM duckdb_extensions()`
+- You can use the following command to check your installed extension: `SELECT extension_name, installed, description FROM duckdb_extensions();`
 ![alt text](./img/image-1.png)
 - You can exit duckdb using .exit or simply closing the window